Staff member in Cath Lab in scrubsStaff in scrubs in the Cath LabStaff in scrubs in the Cath Lab

 The turning point came at 16 when she woke up in a hospital bed after a nocturnal tonic-clonic seizure.
 It was her first direct encounter with the term 'epilepsy', sparking a journey for answers that spanned over a decade.
 Despite consulting multiple neurologists, she was misdiagnosed with mental health issues instead of psychogenic non-epileptic seizures (PNES).

-Jammie’s seizures remained relatively mild until 2022, when she experienced a tonic-clonic seizure while having a coffee with her partner, Bradley.
+Jammie’s seizures remained relatively mild until 2022, when she experienced a tonic-clonic seizure.

 "That's when the rest of it completely went downhill," Jammie recounts.